retaoliveira/retaoliveira.github.io/content/home/posts.md

 active = true  # Activate this widget? true/false
 weight = 60  # Order that this section will appear.

-title = "Recent Posts"
+title = "POSTS"
-subtitle = "MY FANS DON'T FEEL LIKE I HOLD ANYTHING BACK FROM THEM"
+subtitle = "Notes, thoughts and ideas..."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "post"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 5
+  count = 4

   # Choose how many pages you would like to offset by
   offset = 0